 The construction manager needs to ensure that all of the work is done on time and within the projected budget.
-You will also need to be sure that the construction project complies with all current building codes as well as any other legal or regulatory requirements.
-A construction project manager has to plan out every stage of the project.
-This is necessary for completing a project successfully.
-Without this step, there is no direction for a construction project.
-It would be very hard to start a construction project when there is no plan of action.
+They also need to ensure that the construction project is compliant with current building codes as well as any other legal or regulatory requirements.
+A construction project manager must carefully plan out each stage of the project in order to ensure successful completion.
+They develop detailed project plans and are able to use these as a benchmark to track overall progress.

-Creating benchmarks are part of construction project manager duties and are very similar to planning a construction project.
-Benchmarks are checkpoints that you set during the construction project to see how you are progressing.
-Project managers use benchmarks to determine project health.
-Benchmarking is crucial for a construction project manager because you need to be aware of the status and progress of your project at all times.
+Creating benchmarks is an essential part of construction project manager duties and is very similar to planning a construction project.
+Benchmarks are checkpoints during the construction project used to evaluate and determine project health.
+Benchmarking is crucial for a construction project manager to be aware of the status and progress of the project at all times.

 Managing the Budget

-You cannot start a construction project without a proper budget.
-One of your construction project manager duties is to manage the budget and financial plan for a project.
-To avoid going over your project budget, you have to continuously keep track of spending and forecast changes to the budget.
-You must inform your team about forecasts, keeping tabs on the budget, and being prepared for unplanned costs is the duty of a construction project manager.
-The more prepared you are, the fewer problems you have to worry about.
-The better you are at expecting the unexpected, the more smoothly your construction project will go.
+A construction project cannot begin without a proper budget.
+Another major construction project manager duty is to manage the financial plan and consistently evaluate the project budget.
+To avoid going over a project’s budget, a project manager must continuously keep track of spending and forecast changes to the budget.
+They must inform their team about forecasts, keep tabs on the budget, and be prepared for unplanned costs.
+The more prepared a construction project manager is, the fewer problems they will have to worry about.

-These construction project manager duties are the key to success in a construction project.
-A construction project manager is much like the conductor of an orchestra.
-They give instructions and direct fellow workers so that they can work together to create a great final product.
+While construction project managers may fill several different roles within each specific project, their responsibilities are key to success in a construction project.
+A construction project manager helps employees effectively work together to create a great final product.
 The manager is the leader of the project, but by no means is it a job that can be done alone.
-Through proper teamwork, communication, budget management, resource management, and planning a project can turn out more than successful.
+Through proper teamwork, communication, budget management, resource management, and planning, a project can turn out more than successful.
 It takes a great team mentality in the construction business to make something great, but it also takes a great manager to direct everyone towards a successful project.